lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 ![Image of a workflow for specifying and evaluating a confirmatory factor analytic model](images/CFA1st/CFA_workflow.png)

-Because the intended audience for the ReCentering Psych Stats OER is the scientist-practitioner-advocate, this lesson focuses on the workflow and decisions.
+Because the intended audience for the ReCentering Psych Stats OER is the scientist-practitioner-advocate, this lesson focuses on the workflow and decisions in straightforward CFA models.
 As you might guess, the details of CFA can be quite complex and require more investigation and decision-making in models that pose more complexity or empirical challenges.
+The following are the general steps in a CFA.

-* Creating an items only dataframe where any items are scaled in the same direction (e.g., negatively worded items are reverse-scored).
+* Creating an items-only dataframe where any items are scaled in the same direction (e.g., negatively worded items are reverse-scored).
-* Determining a factor structure that is *identified*, that is
+* Determining a factor structure that is *identified*.
-  - A single factor (unidimensional) model has at least three items/indicators
+  - A single factor (unidimensional) model has at least three items/indicators.
-  - Multidimensional models have at least two items per factor
+  - Multidimensional models have at least two items per factor.
-* Specify a series of models, these typicallyinclude
+* Specify a series of models, these typicallyinclude:
-  - A unidimensional model (all items on a single factor)
+  - a unidimensional model (all items on a single factor),
-  - A single order structure with correlated factors
+  - a single order structure with correlated factors,
-  - A second orer structure
+  - a second orer structure,
-  - A bifactor structure
+  - a bifactor structure.
-* Evaluate model fit with a variety of indicators
+* Evaluate model fit with a variety of indicators, including:
-  - factor loadings
+  - factor loadings,
-  - fit indices
+  - fit indices.
-* Compare models
+* Compare models.
-* In the event of poor model fit, investigate modification indices and consider respecification
+* In the event of poor model fit, investigate modification indices and consider respecification by:
-  - eliminating items
+  - eliminating items,
-  - changing factor membership
+  - changing factor membership,
-  - allowing errors to covary
+  - allowing errors to covary.

 ### CFA in *lavaan* Requires Fluency with the Syntax